 Pain or Discomfort

 A dog that's sick or in pain may start whining.
 This could be their way of notifying you about their discomfort or just their way to comfort themselves.
-If you think this could be the cause, you definitely need to bring your whimpering pooch to the vet.
+If you think pain could be the cause, you definitely need to bring your whimpering pooch to the vet.

 Stress